ZengwxLink/ZengwxLink.github.io/_pages/about.md

   - /about.html
 ---

 My current research interests are recommender systems, fairness, and time series.
-I am currently a Ph.D student in xxxxx at XDU since the fall of 2020 under the supervision of Prof. Xi Chen.
-I received my Bachelor’s Degree in xxxx from xxxx University.
+I am currently a Ph.D student at the School of Economics & Management, Xidian University, since the fall of 2020 under the supervision of Prof. Xi Chen.
+My research interests include environmental policy evaluation, machine learning, and causal inference.
-I have worked on dynamic graph algorithms as a visiting student at the University of British Columbia under the supervision of Prof. Matei Ripeanu, which was supported by Mitacs globalink research internship and China Scholarship Council.

 News
 ======
 - 2022.12.01 One paper was accepted to the Journal of Environmental Management.
+- 2022.08.04 One paper was accepted to the Environmental Science and Pollution Research.